Will you support a NSWTaxi Royal Commission?

 The NSW Taxi Royal Commission is a good idea.
 NSW Greens are supporting the NSW Taxi Royal Commission.
 I was told that the Liberals are also supporting this initiative.
 A few Labor party MPs told me that they too are in support of a NSW Taxi Royal Commission.

 The Sydney Morning Herald is doing a good job.
 A few commercial radio stations are also giving us plenty of air time.
 All of us can use these air times to advocate our goals.
-Information in support of our campaign is available in the
+Information in support of our campaign is available in the Sydney Taxi Corruption and other message boards.

 Please avoid divide and rule